Sachin24063/3-Tier-App-Deployment-Using-Infrastructure-as-code/README.md

 # Deploying 3 Tier Architecture Application Using IaC

 This project utilizes modern DevOps practices to deploy a scalable and cost-effective infrastructure for a pizza store application on Amazon Web Services (AWS).
-The deployment process is automated using Terraform modules and a parameterized Jenkins pipeline to build and deploy the entire application.
+The deployment process is automated using Terraform modules to build and deploy the entire application.

 ## Table of Contents
 - [Introduction](#introduction)